thestennettreport/TheStennettReport.github.io/project_2025/mandate_for_leadership/chapter_23.md

 **Hazelton:**

-* **"Export credit is a strategic weapon in China’s whole-of-government approach to enhance its global power." (p.
-748)**  This quote highlights Hazelton's view of EXIM as a tool for countering China.
+* **"Export credit is a strategic weapon in China’s whole-of-government approach to enhance its global power." <sup>(748)</sup>**  This quote highlights Hazelton's view of EXIM as a tool for countering China.
-* **"EXIM helps American businesses of all sizes to compete in the global marketplace." (p.
-750)**  This quote emphasizes Hazelton's belief that EXIM benefits both large and small businesses.
+* **"EXIM helps American businesses of all sizes to compete in the global marketplace." <sup>(750)</sup>**  This quote emphasizes Hazelton's belief that EXIM benefits both large and small businesses.
-* **"EXIM is a good investment for taxpayers because it operates at a profit and generates revenue for the Treasury." (p.
-751)**  This quote reflects Hazelton's argument that EXIM is fiscally responsible.
+* **"EXIM is a good investment for taxpayers because it operates at a profit and generates revenue for the Treasury." <sup>(751)</sup>**  This quote reflects Hazelton's argument that EXIM is fiscally responsible.

 **De Rugy:**

-* **"EXIM operates in effect as a protectionist agency that picks winners and losers in the market by providing political privileges to firms that are already well-financed." (p.
-753)**  This quote reflects De Rugy's view of EXIM as a form of corporate welfare that distorts markets.
+* **"EXIM operates in effect as a protectionist agency that picks winners and losers in the market by providing political privileges to firms that are already well-financed." <sup>(753)</sup>**  This quote reflects De Rugy's view of EXIM as a form of corporate welfare that distorts markets.
-* **"EXIM actually harms small businesses by subsidizing their larger competitors." (p.
-755)**  This quote highlights De Rugy's concern that EXIM disadvantages small businesses.
+* **"EXIM actually harms small businesses by subsidizing their larger competitors." <sup>(755)</sup>**  This quote highlights De Rugy's concern that EXIM disadvantages small businesses.
-* **"Abolishing EXIM would promote free trade, reduce government spending, and benefit American consumers and taxpayers." (p.
-759)**  This quote summarizes De Rugy's argument for abolishing EXIM.
+* **"Abolishing EXIM would promote free trade, reduce government spending, and benefit American consumers and taxpayers." <sup>(759)</sup>**  This quote summarizes De Rugy's argument for abolishing EXIM.

 ### 10. SUMMARY & SIGNIFICANCE